tongueroo/shipyard/README.md

 Having one Dockerfile and docker image is the standard way of building docker images.
 However, for my use case, it was easier to build a cache image once in a while and have most of the dependencies cached in that cached image.
 This speeds up development in most cases.
 This also speeds up deployment as a docker pull of the cache image is faster than building the dependencies fresh on a newly provision server.

 This cache docker image will inevitablely get slow as the delta between it and the final docker image grows.
-Whenver that happens this task provides a relatively quick way to update the docker cache image.
+Whenever that happens the tasks in this tool provide a quick way to update the docker cache image.

 The docker cache image name uses the HEAD git sha to allow different base images among different long running feature branches.